June 2021 Retrospective & Income Report

 My top funnel is weak

 My numbers tell me that I should work on attracting more people to come in.
-Something I relied a lot on Twitter so far.
+Something I relied on a lot on Twitter so far.

 My SEO game is not solid.
-You can see that my new blog posts are ranked 21-90 so far, I need to get them to first page.
+You can see that my new blog posts are ranked 21-90 so far, I need to get them to the first page.

 While it is not paying off yet, I strongly believe SEO is the way to go in the long run.
 So I need to study it more closely in July.
 Because even if I start doing things right, it takes time for SEO effects to kick in.